 The breakthrough came when they said, “Let’s not try to write rules about how you recognize the face.
 Let’s use data and let the machine learn.”
 There is plenty of data.
 It’s getting so complex that a simple deterministic rule-based approach is not going to work anymore.
 If you look at self-driving cars, we can’t do that algorithmically.
 I don’t care how much hardware you throw at it.
 You’ve reached the limit.

 Sramana Mitra: You have to model the data.
 You have to learn from the data.

-Diaz Nesamoney: I think technology is going to have to start marrying humans because we’re not programmed with rules.
+Diaz Nesamoney: I think technology is going to have to start mirroring humans because we’re not programmed with rules.
 We figure stuff out instinctively.

 Sramana Mitra: There is this notion of evolution in our systems.
-You take input and evolve.
+You take inputs and evolve.
 The fact that, today, we are enabling software to do that is the most powerful transition.

 Diaz Nesamoney: If companies don’t transform themselves quickly, they’re not going to be the large successful companies they are today.
 If I were starting a company again, it would be a company that is applying AI and machine learning to solve an existing problem.
 It’s just solving it better.

 Sramana Mitra: Great.
 Thank you for your time.